IliaAhd/IliaAhd/README.md

 #### Web-Developer and Gamer
 ![Web-Developer and Gamer](https://media.tenor.com/xGkSfwXINOUAAAAS/noah-jupe-lorenzo-enzo.gif)

 I'm Ilia from Iran.
-I'm interested in Web-Development and Learning languages and frameworks as well as working in WordPress.
+I'm interested in Web-Development and Learning languages and frameworks as well as working on WordPress.
 I'm currently learning JavaScript.
 I also used to play Dota2.
 You can actually see my projects as a link in my repositories descriptions.

 Skills: HTML / CSS / JavaScript is coming soon